gabrielecanepa/dotfiles/.github/README.md

 #### Folders

 Use this script to:
 - Replace the home `Downloads`, `Movies` and `Music` folders with a symbolic link to the corresponding (new or existing) folder on iCloud.
-This grants continuous synchronization between the cloud and the local machine.
+This grants continuous synchronization between cloud and local machine.
 - Replace the home `Applications` folder with a symlink to the system applications folder, the one used by all users on the machine.
 - Create a symlink named `iCloud`, pointing to the related cloud folder, in `Applications`, `Developer` and `Pictures`.